 England were awful against Italy, says boss Stuart Pearce

-England Under-21 manager Stuart Pearce called his side's performance in the 1-0 defeat by Italy "awful".
+England Under-21 manager Stuart Pearce called his side's performance in the "awful".

 England had a goal ruled out for a foul before Lorenzo Insigne curled in a late free-kick to give Italy a deserved win in their European Under-21 Championship opener in Tel Aviv.